Tales of Symphonia: Setting

 Sylvarant and Tethe'alla are inhabited by humans as well as elves, a race of long-lived humanoid extraterrestrials who originated from the giant comet Derris-Kharlan and can manipulate mana to cast magic.
-Although normally only those of elven blood can cast magic, humans such as Kratos and Zelos can gain the same ability by ingesting the powdered ore "Aionis".
+Although normally only those of elven blood can cast magic, humans can gain the same ability by ingesting the powdered ore Aionis.
 Offspring born between humans and elves are half-elves, who bear both the fighting spirit and curiosity of humans and the longevity and magical capabilities of elves.
 Because of this, they are discriminated against by condescending elves and jealous humans, and in Tethe'alla they are deprived of civil rights.
-The Desians are composed entirely of half-elves who act out of vengeance for this discrimination.